-“Medicare pays for one IPPE per beneficiary per lifetime for beneficiaries within the first 12 months of the effective date of the beneficiary’s first Medicare Part B coverage period.”
+- Medicare pays for one patient IPPE per lifetime not later than the first 12 months after the patient’s Medicare Part B benefits eligibility date.

-The eligibility for the service is based on the patient’s enrollment in Medicare, not age.
+- The eligibility for the service is based on the patient’s enrollment in Medicare, not age.